 Your prefinished door will have a professional quality finish and will also save you the time it takes to paint multiple layers of paint and wait for them to dry.

 So what about the benefits of unfinished doors?

-As we’ve mentioned, your doors will arrive sanded smooth, but without a final coat.
-This approach will allow you the freedom to choose whatever finish you’d like – however outlandish it might be.
-If you think that your living room will benefit from a bright-yellow matt-finished door, then you’ll want to start from a blank, unfinished canvas.
+As we’ve mentioned, your doors will arrive sanded smooth, but without primer or a final coat.
+This option will allow you the freedom to choose whatever finish you’d like – however outlandish it might be.
+If you think that your living room will benefit from a bright yellow matte-finished door, then you’ll want to start from a blank, unfinished canvas.
 Similarly, if there are other doors in your home you’d like to match your new door to, unfinished is the way to go.
+If you are opting to wax, varnish or oil a wooden door rather than paint it, then an unfinished, unprimed door is the way to go.

 For those in search of a new DIY project to sink their teeth into, an unfinished door is probably the optimal choice.